What is the difference between “Mahayana” and “Theravada” Buddhism?

-If you are exploring Buddhism, or a beginner, you are probably utterly confused about why there are different branches of Buddhism and which one you should pick (or if it really matters).
+If you are exploring Buddhism or a beginner, you are probably utterly confused about why there are different branches or schools of Buddhism, and which one you should pick (or if it really matters).

 For someone just starting out on the path (exploring or practicing Buddhism), this is by far your most difficult decision as you don’t want to feel like you wasted your time.